JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/providing_file_templates.md

 #### Files

-The _Files_ category contains templates used for creating new files.
+The <control>Files</control> category contains templates used for creating new files.
 This is the main category, and it includes all templates placed directly in the <path>fileTemplates</path> directory.
 It should contain only templates for given language core entities, e.g., a class, an interface, or other items that users very frequently create.
 If the language defines a lot of core entities, see [](using_file_templates.md#custom-create-file-from-template-actions) for a more user-friendly solution.

 #### Includes

-The _Includes_ category contains reusable fragments used for including in other file templates using the Apache Velocity `#parse()` directive, e.g., license header or documentation comment skeleton.
+The <control>Includes</control> category contains reusable fragments used for including in other file templates using the Apache Velocity `#parse()` directive, e.g., license header or documentation comment skeleton.
 It includes templates located in the <path>fileTemplates/includes</path> directory.

 #### Code

-The _Code_ category contains templates used for inserting in existing files, e.g., a code fragment used in an [intention action](code_intentions.md) or [quick fix](code_inspections.md#quick-fix-implementation).
+The <control>Code</control> category contains templates used for inserting in existing files, e.g., a code fragment used in an [intention action](code_intentions.md) or [quick fix](code_inspections.md#quick-fix-implementation).
 It includes templates located in the <path>fileTemplates/code</path> directory.

 #### Internal

-The _Internal_ category contains templates that are not visible in the IDE settings by default and cannot be edited by users.
+The <control>Internal</control> category contains templates that are not visible in the IDE settings by default and cannot be edited by users.
 It includes templates located in the <path>fileTemplates/internal</path> directory.

 #### Other

-The _Other_ category contains other templates organized in groups.
+The <control>Other</control> category contains other templates organized in groups.
 It includes templates located in the <path>fileTemplates/j2ee</path> directory and registered via the `com.intellij.fileTemplateGroup` extension point (EP).
 Note that the <path>j2ee</path> directory name is historical and unrelated to the J2EE technology.
 This category is intended for templates that are not used for creating core language entities or are used less frequently by users, e.g., a specific XML configuration file, a framework-specific class in Java language, etc.
-To include file templates in the _Other_ section of the <menupath>Settings/Preferences | Editor | File and Code Templates</menupath> settings page, provide an implementation of the
+To include file templates in the <control>Other</control> section of the <menupath>Settings/Preferences | Editor | File and Code Templates</menupath> settings page, provide an implementation of the
 [`FileTemplateGroupDescriptorFactory`](upsource:///platform/lang-api/src/com/intellij/ide/fileTemplates/FileTemplateGroupDescriptorFactory.java)
 and register it via the `com.intellij.fileTemplateGroup` EP.